 Buying a phone for T-Mobile

 If you are looking to get started with T-Mobile you have a few options for purchasing a phone.
-You can buy a new phone direct from the carrier, but with prices nearing the $1,000 mark — you may want to consider buying a gently used phone here on Swappa.
+You can buy a new phone directly from the carrier, but with prices nearing (and crossing) the $1,000 mark — you may want to consider buying a gently used phone here on Swappa.

 If you opt to go the used route you can either buy a T-Mobile locked phone or an unlocked phone.
 A T-Mobile locked phone will help to ensure network compatibility, and an unlocked phone means you will be able to switch to another carrier (without having to buy another phone) should you ever decide to leave T-Mobile.

 It is also important to note that not all unlocked phones will work with all carriers.
 Different carriers will make use of different bands and frequencies.
 T-Mobile currently makes use of several different bands and frequencies, which are detailed below:

 |LTE FDD Band 5||850 MHz|